festivals

 When: August to September | Where: Sierra de Aracena, Andalusia | Access: Freely accessible

 The hillsides are covered in purple heather during this period.
-The Brihuega lavender fields in Guadalajara are also spectacular in July.
+The Brihuega lavender fields in Guadalajara are also spectacular in July and are often called the Spanish Provence.

 Saffron Crocus

 Spain's national flower is the red carnation.
-You will often see it in festivals, celebrations, and religious events.
-It is associated with passion, tradition, and strength.
+You will often see it at festivals, celebrations, and religious events throughout the country.

 Fiesta de la Floracion del Ciruelo (Plum Blossom)